Turkode : TPS

 Oversikt

-Trek amidst Peru's Cordillera Vilcabamba, then join the Inca Trail to Machu Picchu
+Trek amid the Vilcabamba mountains of Peru, then join the classic Inca Trail to Machu Picchu

-This trek spends a few days deep in the bewildering majesty of the Cordillera Vilcabamba before joining the classic Inca Trail for the approach to Machu Picchu.
-This high route skirts many of the great peaks and passes close to Mt.
-Salkantay (6271m) and its creaking glaciers.
-The trek continues through remote villages and crosses the spectacular Inca Chiriasqa Pass and finishes by exploring the Inca temples and fortresses of Cuzco and the Sacred Valley.
+This ultimate Inca Trail trek spends four days trekking deep in the majestic Vilcabamba mountain range before joining the classic Inca Trail for the approach to Machu Picchu.
+This high route skirts many of the great peaks and passes close to Mount Salkantay (20,574ft/6,271m) and its creaking glaciers.
+The trek continues through remote villages and crosses the spectacular Inca Chiriasqa Pass to finally join the classic Inca Trail before finishing at the famous Inti Punku (Sun Gate).
+This trek also allows plenty of time to explore the Inca temples and fortresses of Cuzco and the Sacred Valley.
+Our classic Inca Trail trip is designed to give you more time to enjoy the trail by arriving to Machu Picchu in the afternoon for iconic photos and overnight in Aguas Calientes.
+We return the next morning, fresh and well rested, for our in-depth tour of Machu Picchu and train back to Cuzco.

-• 7 days point-to-point walking with full porterage
+• Seven days of walking with full porterage

 • Travel by private minibus and by train

-• All breakfasts, 8 lunches and 6 dinners
+• All breakfasts, eight lunches and six dinners

-• 7 nights en suite hotels and 6 nights full-service camping
+• Seven nights in hotels and six nights of full-service camping

 • All transport and listed activities